Midland's Legacy Scholarship Program Legacy Agencies

 Students will assist will be asked to sort clothing, unload trucks, stock the store, do pick ups of donated items in our trucks, and assist in the store where needed.
 Hours are 8 am to 2 pm Monday through Saturday (lunch is provided).

 Approved to sign off on hours: Mary Hardin, Don Osborne, Shirley Stevenson.

 Student volunteers will be helping in the office with copying material, answering the telephone and preparing material for classroom projects.
 They may also assist with student "hands-on" projects or help with student extra-curricular activities such as family night, movie night, dances, or prepare float for the Christmas parade.
 Student volunteers can expect to be inspired by our students and teachers and grow in self esteem.

-Approved to sign off on hours: Sharel Sims, Betty Starnes.
+Approved to sign off on hours: Wenda Christopher, Betty Starnes.

 Hispanic Cultural Center of Midland, Inc.

 Contact Person: Charlene McBride, 683-4226, email@example.com

 Student volunteers will assist in helping children with dance, music, band (mariachi), singing, art and one-on-one in academic tutoring.
 Opportunities to assist on various committees may also be available.
 Student volunteers can expect to have the opportunity to learn about Hispanic Culture through a child's eyes, an immeasurable opportunity.

 Approved to sign off on hours: Norma Chavez, Dr. Michael Chavez, Charlene Romero McBride.

 Horses, Hearts & Hands (H3) Equine Assisted Therapy